Spiral Antidepressant Withdrawal Field Guide

 Medication Factors

-Higher doses and certain medications are harder to come off.
-Notably, antidepressants with a short half-life (that leave the body quickly, like paroxetine and immediate-release venlafaxine) are notorious for causing more intense withdrawal symptoms.
+Higher doses and certain medications, particularly those with a short half-life (like paroxetine and immediate-release venlafaxine), are known to cause more intense withdrawal symptoms for you.

 Mental Health Status and Coping Skills